1. Home

 More Focused on Fulfilling Our Purpose

-Against this backdrop, we have set out three social missions that we will fulfil as part of our medium-term management plan and that reaffirm our purpose of "We aim for the happiness of our customers and employees, and to contribute to the development of societies and local communities" and our management philosophy of "We aim to be 'the most familiar and trusted bank' by using customer feedback as our compass for tomorrow."
+Against this backdrop, we have reaffirmed our purpose of "We aim for the happiness of our customers and employees, and to contribute to the development of societies and local communities" and our management philosophy of "We aim to be 'the most familiar and trusted bank' by using customer feedback as our compass for tomorrow."
 In addition, we have set ourselves four priority issues (materiality) that will guide our efforts to achieve sustainable management, whereby we both enhance our corporate value and resolve social issues.

 Priority Issues (Materiality)